aspose-html/Aspose.HTML-Documentation/content/java/converting-between-formats/mhtml-converter/convert-mhtml-to-jpg/_index.md

 <link href="./../style.css" rel="stylesheet" type="text/css" />

+Converting MHTML to image file formats may be helpful, for example,  when you want to save a copy of a web page for archiving or share the content of a web page with someone who doesn't have Internet access or to embed a screenshot of a web page into other documents, such as presentations or reports.

 Aspose.HTML for Java library provides a wide range of MHTML conversions to images, such as {{%JPG%}}, {{%PNG%}}, {{%BMP%}}, {{%TIFF%}}, and {{%GIF%}}.
 Converting MHTML to any supported image format follows the same mandatory steps:
  - Opening an MHTML file.